Rainbow Theatre: Gradual change in focus from cinema to music venue: 1956–1971

+Music venue: 1971–1975

-The Odeon was converted into the Rainbow Theatre from 4 November 1971, when the Who performed the first concert in the newly named venue.
+The Odeon was converted into the Rainbow Theatre (now with 3,040 seats), and the Who performed the first concert in the newly named venue on 4 November 1971.
 The Who later wrote and recorded the song "Long Live Rock", which celebrates the theatre (although still referring to it as The Astoria).

 The Osmonds made their debut appearance in London at the Rainbow Theatre in the early 1970s.

 Frank Zappa was seriously injured on 10 December 1971, when a member of the audience ran up the side steps of the stage and pushed him off the stage into the pit in front, causing him to fracture a leg and cut his head.
 Zappa was in hospital for six weeks.
 As a result, the steep gap between the stage and floor was covered with sheets of hardboard on top of staggered scaffolding, creating an artificial but safe slope.

 Alice Cooper played there on 7 November 1971 as part of the 'Love It To Death' tour before the 'Glam Rock' movement in the UK - in fact, David Bowie was in attendance, and he had urged his band to also attend in order to persuade them to 'glam up' with costumes and make-up on stage.

+Occasional films were screened, including Jimi Plays Berkeley in January 1972.
+The venue was planned to host the premiere of Pink Floyd: Live at Pompeii on 25 November 1972.
+This was cancelled at the last minute by the theatre's owner, Rank Strand, on the grounds that the film did not have a certificate from the British Board of Film Censors, and the company would not allow the Rainbow Theatre, which was a music venue, to be seen as being in competition with its other established cinemas.
+However, they did allow the world premiere of the Leonard Cohen film Bird on a Wire on 5 July 1974 and Paul McCartney's TV film, Back to the Egg, promoting Wings' latest album, on 10 August 1979.

 The Faces performed there on 12 February 1972.

 Pink Floyd played a four-night stand at the venue from 17 to 20 February 1972, during their Eclipsed Tour.
 The last night's performance was partially broadcast on BBC Radio.
 The band also played two benefit concerts at the Rainbow on 4 November 1973 for Robert Wyatt, who had been recently paralyzed from a fall.

 In the summer of 1972, Dave Martin of Martin Audio was commissioned to install professional audio mixing consoles and sound support equipment to this and two other proposed Rainbow theatres in and around London.
 Thomas "Todd" Fischer, Equipment Manager at the time for the British Rock group Uriah Heep, had established a friendship and working arrangement with Martin while on a two-week hiatus before resuming a European tour, which required Fischer to wire up the audio mixing consoles, a somewhat laborious and tedious task that took almost 10 fourteen-hour days to complete.